DataDog/documentation/content/agent/network.md

   * **`17124/tcp`**: optional graphite adapter
   * **`8125/udp`**: dogstatsd

   Unless `non_local_traffic` is set to true.
-This port is available on localhost:
+Those port are available on localhost:

   * `127.0.0.1`
   * `::1`